RatJuggler/gpt-2/README.md

 .../gpt-t# python3 src/generate_unconditional_samples.py
 .../gpt-t# python3 src/interactive_conditional_samples.py
 ```
-Remember you are now in the Docker shell so make to exit that before making any other changes.
+Remember you are now in the Docker shell so make sure to exit that before making any other changes.

-The large model is just over 6GB should you want to download and run with that:
+The large model is just over 6GB should you want to download and run with that (there is no need to rebuild the docker image):
 ```
 $ python3 download_model.py 1558M
 $ docker run -it -v ~/gpt-2/:/gpt-2 gpt-2:0.1 bash